 When buying your first boat, it can be really overwhelming trying to figure out what type of boat is right for your family.
 Here at Skier’s Marine, we want to be an education source help guide you to the perfect boat.
-Overall, most boats fit into four usage categories: wake and ski, cruising/pleasure boating, fishing, and thrill-seeking.
+Most boats fit into four usage categories: wake and ski, cruising boats, fishing, and thrill-seeking.
 Here, we’ll briefly cover which types of boats are best for cruising and pleasure boating along with the benefits of each boat type.
 If you’re interested in wake and ski, fishing or thrill-seeking boats, you check out our breakdowns here!

 Let’s get started!
 There are two main types of pleasure boats: inboard/outboards (I/Os), also known as sterndrives, and pontoons.